wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/configure-security/includes/3-entity-permissions.md

 With Contact scope, a signed-in user in the role for which the table permission record is defined will have the rights granted by that permission only for records that are related to that user's contact record through a selected Dataverse relationship.

-On an table list, a filter will be added to whatever model-driven views are shown by that list, which only retrieves records that are directly linked to the current user.
+On a table list, a filter will be added to whatever model-driven views are shown by that list, which only retrieves records that are directly linked to the current user.
 Depending on the scenario, this relationship can be thought of as ownership or management rights.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Contact scope for signed-in user role of portal.](../media/contact-scope.png)](../media/contact-scope.png#lightbox)